CharcoalStyles/questing-puzzles-flx/Modding.md

     "Fire": 2,
     "Dark": 2,
   },
-  "effect": "DamageEnemy", // The name of the effect script to call "args": {
+  "effect": "Damage_Enemy", // The name of the effect script to call "args": {
     "damage": 2, // The arguments to pass to the effect script "colour": "0x909090" // The colour of the particles